Nathbobs/Programming_Languages/README.md

-# Computer_Architecture
+# Programming_Languages
-This is a repository for Parsing algorithms and maybe other assignment in the Computer Architecture class for this semester.
+This is a repository for Parsing algorithms and maybe another assignment in the Programming Languages class for this semester.